godak9/Citi_Bike_Analysis_with_Tableau/README.md

 ### Link to Tableau Story
 The Tableau Story can be accessed [here](https://public.tableau.com/app/profile/gabrijela.odak/viz/NYCCitiBikeAnalysisforDesMoinesBusinessProposal/NYCCitiBikeAnalysis?publish=yes).
 Below is a summary of the results in this story.
 ## Results
 Seven visualizaitons were created using NYC Citi Bike trip data.
-Below is a screenshot of each worksheet used to create each visualization complied into a Tableau story.
-This section only reports the results with a breif summary.
+Below is a screenshot of each worksheet used to create each visualization which were then complied into a Tableau story.
+This section only reports the results with a brief summary.
 In the summary section below, a conclusion is made based on the results as well as suggestions for two visuals that may further support the conclusion.
 ### Checkout Times for Users
 The overwhelming majority of trips lasted less than 15 minutes.